Frog & Toad Survey

 The Rouge River Watershed Frog & Toad Survey is a volunteer listening survey.
 Volunteers are trained to distinguish the breeding calls of the seven frogs and one toad found in the watershed.
 Surveyors choose a quarter square mile area within the watershed that they survey independently on warm spring nights.

-Volunteers attend a two hour training workshop in the spring where they are instructed on frogs and toads of the watershed, their calls and how to survey.
-A call cd and the Rouge Frog & Toad Survey Participant’s Guide are provided to all volunteer teams.
+Volunteers attend two training workshops in the spring: 1) An introduction to wetlands, frogs and toads of the watershed and their calls, 2) How to survey.
+A Rouge Frog & Toad Survey Participant’s Guide are made available to all volunteer teams as well as recordings of the calls.
 Volunteers choose a survey block of a quarter square mile area with wetlands close to them to survey.